 - Modeled and tested at more than 21% better than the 2013 Title 24 minimums of the California Energy Code.
 It has an airtightness rating of 3 ACH50 meaning it won’t lose much heat or cool due to air leakage.

-- Excellent fire resistance: Straw bale walls have a high fire rating: 1 hour for earth plastered walls, 2 hours for cement-lime plastered walls.
-A typical stick-built, drywalled wall has a 30-minute rating.
+- Excellent fire resistance: Strawbale walls can achieve a high fire rating: 1 hour for earth plastered walls, 2 hours for cement-lime plastered walls.
+A typical stick-built, drywalled wall has a 30-45 minute rating.